MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 4. When the project is successfully created, click **Open new project...** in the lower right.

-In this case we called the project: `Bell`.
+In this case we called the project `Bell`.
 This generates two files:
 `Bell.csproj`, the project file and `Program.qs`, a template of a Q# application that we will use to write our application.
 The content of `Program.qs` should
 be: